iam-rahul-sah/GitTutorials/README.md

 `/dir/` - only ignores the 'dir' in the root folder, rest 'dir' within directories and sub-directories will be tracked.

 **Note**: `Blank folder` or folder only containing igonred files are by default igonred by GIT.

+**Note**: If a file is already tracked by GIT and is added to the .gitignore file, then the file will still be tracked by GIT.
+To stop tracking the file, we need to remove the file from the staging area using `git rm --cached <filename>` and commit the changes.

+## GIT diff

+- `git diff` - Shows the difference between the modified version(there should be a modified verison of the file or it does not yield any result) of a file and the staged version of the file(if one exists or the committed version of the file)
+- `git diff --staged` - Shows the difference between the staging area and the local repository.